cephalon-intelligence/cephalon-intelligence.github.io/docs/introduction.md

 ```
 > Reduce the drug dependence in opiate addicts.
-> Raise the interest level in STEM in high school students.
+> Raise the level of interest in STEM in high school students.
 > Increase general levels of physical exercise across the population.
 ```